Skip to main content

 search

-Bhang is located in a converted former warehouse in a street off Sydney Road.
-The pair fit out the space themselves with timber, exposed brick, minimalist track lighting and vintage Indian film posters.
+Set in a converted warehouse just off Sydney Road, Bhang features a warm, industrial fit-out designed by the owners themselvesβ€”think timber, exposed brick, minimalist track lighting, and vintage Indian film posters.

 Features: